FOSSEE/st-scripts/loops/script.rst

 {{{ Show the slide containing title }}}

 Hello Friends.
-Welcome this tutorial on loops in Python.
+Welcome to the tutorial on loops in Python.

 {{{ Show the outline slide }}}

 In this tutorial, we shall look at ``while`` and ``for`` loops.
 We shall then look at the ``break``, ``continue`` and ``pass`` keywords and how to use them.

+.. #[[Anoop: for loop is a pre-requisite and has been already covered, so i think our emphasize can be on while loops]]

+.. #[[Anoop: Instead of saying we will learn keywords pass, break and continue, I think it is better to tell them that we will learn more about loops]]

 {{{ switch to the ipython terminal }}}